cunarist/rinf/documentation/docs/upgrading.md

 message SomeMessage {}
 ```

-Import messages from the root `messages` module, not the inner module where it's declared.
+Import messages from the root `messages` module, not from the inner module where they are declared.

 ```dart title="Dart"
 import './messages/all.dart';